 A healthy, safe relationship has both parties mutually accepting each other, mutually taking initiative in the areas of responsibility such as bills, social events, relationship needs, holidays, etc. and mutually taking responsibility for the successes and mistakes.
 In a safe relationship you can feel mutually able to share praise.
 You can feel free to talk openly to the other person about some negative dynamic – and you don’t feel like you are going to the principal’s office.
 You both know that issues are just that – issues – that need conversation to closure.

 Watch for any lopsidedness in blame or glory.
 Don’t take all of the responsibility or “ownership” of the relationship on your shoulders – or put it on the other person’s.
 Protector number four protects you from losing self that comes from taking too much initiative, responsibility or blame.
 Mutual responsibility and initiative is a part of a safe relationship.
-5. TRUST: Have faith and trust and give the other person the benefit of the doubt.

 If all of the other protectors are in place it is important to have faith and trust in the other person.
 As Scripture says, “Love always protects, always trusts, always preservers, love never fails.”
 And, of course, we’re not necessarily talking about romantic love.
 We’re talking about the “love” and care one has for another person in a relationship – commensurate with the type of relationship.
 The “love” for a fellow worker will undoubtedly be different than the “love” for a spouse or significant other.